rawiriblundell/jsonprint/README.md

 * A tool that is full of input validation and hand-holding
 * Robust, stable, a smart idea
 * Something you should use if you can avoid it

+### Why is it?

+For a while I have been wondering about what various UNIX utilities would look like if they had some kind of `--json` option, which could remove some degree of fragility from shell scripting if paired up with something like `jq`.

+I know that this won't exactly take off and be a thing, but one afternoon, for my own amusement, I started writing a few functions.
+And it wound up being a lot easier than I expected to both curate and use.
+And so here we are.

 ### Examples